10.2 Carburetors, Fuel Injection, and Metering Logic

 1. Determine whether the fault is all cylinders or one cylinder.

-2. Compare fuel pressure, fuel flow, RPM or manifold pressure, EGT, and CHT.
+2. Compare fuel pressure, fuel flow, RPM/manifold pressure, EGT, and CHT.

-3. Inspect for induction leaks, carburetor ice, blocked jets, float problems, contaminated nozzles, and fuel-control rigging.
+3. Inspect for induction leaks, carburetor ice, blocked jets/nozzles, float problems, and rigging.

-4. Consider recent maintenance because linkage, mixture travel, and nozzles can be disturbed.
+4. Consider recent maintenance - linkage travel and nozzles are easily disturbed.

-5. Use approved adjustment data because small metering changes can create large temperature and power effects.
+5. Use approved data; small metering changes cause large temperature and power effects.

 Test Your Knowledge